Deep Transfer Learning: A Novel Collaborative Learning Model for Cyberattack Detection Systems in IoT Networks: Related work

 Besides analyzing network traffic, another approach to detect cyberattacks is to analyze the devices' fingerprints.
 Particularly, attackers may try to impersonate a device in the system by copying its signal.
 For this kind of attack, ML techniques can be used to detect if the signals are coming from the real device or the malicious device.
 TL approaches such as~\cite{sharaf_transfer_2015,zhao_the_2018,sharaf_on_2016,dabbagh_authentication_2019} are proposed to identify cyberattacks based on device fingerprints.
 Among them,~\cite{sharaf_on_2016} and~\cite{dabbagh_authentication_2019} leverage the environmental effects to classify signals from devices.
 To improve the classification accuracy and address the lack of data, these approaches transfer the knowledge from nearby devices (since they share similar environmental effects).
 On the other hand,~\cite{sharaf_transfer_2015} and~\cite{zhao_the_2018} leverage the knowledge from previous experiences, i.e., data collected in the past.
 These past data are then combined with the current data for training, thereby addressing the lack of fingerprint data.

-Difference from all the abovementioned approaches, the collaborative learning framework proposed in this paper can leverage the strengths of both FL and TL to address limitations of ML-based intrusion detection systems, e.g., lack of labeled data, privacy and heterogeneous data feature space.
+Unlike all the abovementioned approaches, the collaborative learning framework proposed in this paper can leverage the strengths of both FL and TL to address limitations of ML-based intrusion detection systems, e.g., lack of labeled data, privacy and heterogeneous data feature space.
 Moreover, in our approach, each IoT network has a separated model that is fine-tuned specifically for that network, therefore the model is more effective for that network's cyberattack detection compared to FL frameworks with a single model for all networks.
-Furthermore, our proposed system model can utilize knowledge from multiple sources in the network instead of only transferring knowledge from a single source as proposed in most of the mentioned TL frameworks~\cite{vu_deep_2020,wen_time_2019,zhao_the_2018,sharaf_transfer_2015}.
+Furthermore, our proposed system model can utilize knowledge from both source and target data in the network instead of only transferring knowledge from a single source as proposed in most of the mentioned TL frameworks~\cite{vu_deep_2020,wen_time_2019,zhao_the_2018,sharaf_transfer_2015}, thereby mitigating the negative transfer problem.